-CAUTION: Avoid all pinch points and
+CAUTION: Avoid all pinch points and movable parts.

-- Keep finished surfaces and wheels free of all gasoline, oil, etc. - Protect painted surfaces with automotive type wax.
+- Keep finished surfaces and wheels free of all gasoline, oil, etc. - · Protect painted surfaces with automotive type wax.

-We do not recommend using a garden hose or pressure washer to clean your tractor unless the engine and transmission are covered to keep water out.
+Except for the washout port (if equipped), we do not recommend using a garden hose or pressure washer to clean the outside of your tractor unless the engine and transmission are covered to keep water out.
 Water in engine or transmission will shorten the useful life of your tractor.
-Use compressed air or a leaf blower to remove grass, leaves and trash from tractor and mower.
+Use compressed air or a leaf blower to remove grass, leaves and trash from outside tractor and mower.

-DECK WASHOUT PORT (See Fig. 20)
+DECK WASHOUT PORT (See Fig. 22)